Ted95153420/AngularIonic/README.md

   - Allow you to input an ISBN number
   - Display the books thumbnail, publisher and a few words about the book

 > The reason book searcher was written was because I 'just
 >wanted to'.
 This is not a commercial application, although do feel free to buy me a pint if you see me out and about.
 Feel free to contribute to the project.
 What I'd like to do is scan in an ISBN, or have different tabe to search by author / title etc...

 If you want to contribute to this project, then please note that there is a little bit of setup.
-I talk through this in the most basic way I can in the 'Tech / getting stuff' to work section if you try this and cant get it to work, pleas just ask me.
+I talk through this in the most basic way I can in the 'Prerequisites for building the project / generating an apk' and the  'Now you have the prerequisites installed' sections.
+If you try this and cant get the app to run on the emulator, please just ask me.
 I wont be annoyed / think you are stupid.
 Infact, I'll be quite flattered that you read the readme as far as you have.
+Also, if you come across anything that is not in this readme, then please update it.

 ### Version
 1.0.0

-### Tech / getting stuff to work
+### Prerequisites for building the project / generating an apk

 Book Searcher uses various components to work properly on your machine.
 This section should talk you through what you need to know to get stuff working on your machine.